- Need: To educate youth about obesity and healthy lifestyle choices.

 - Results: Youth4Health program produced greater awareness and participation in healthier lifestyles by target youth and their families, as well as church congregations.

 Youth4Health, an initiative of Louisiana Tech University, combined nutrition, physical activity, gardening, and family components to address the prevalence of childhood obesity.
 This program was modeled after the Strong Me!
 Program.
-Louisiana has the 7th highest percentage of overweight and obese children in the nation.
-It has also been given a “D” grading for youth physical activity and health in 2012 by Louisiana State University’s Pennington Biomedical Research Center.
+Louisiana has one of the highest rates of overweight and obese children in the nation.
+In 2012, the state was also given a "D" grading for youth physical activity and health by Louisiana State University's Pennington Biomedical Research Center.
 Poverty and lack of education have contributed this problem, as many live below the poverty level and lack a high school diploma.